-There are currently only \\\ underpasses and \\\ bridges that allow commuters to travel from the east to the west side of IH35.
+There are currently only eight underpasses and seven bridges that allow commuters to travel from the east to the west side of IH35.
+Only four of the underpasses connect to a crossing road.
 This, according the stakeholders, limits the ability of property owners to access property owned on both sides of the highway.
 Increasing the number of bridges and underpasses across will improve east to west connectivity and add to the economic vitality of the corridor by making it easier for vehicles traveling on IH35 to access both sides of the interstate highway.